magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 Reading the Natural Mind
 ========================

-\<span class="dropcaps-first"\>O\</span\>\<span
+<span class="dropcaps-first" markdown="1">O</span><span
+class="dropcaps-words" markdown="1">ur way of practice</span>&nbsp;
-class="dropcaps-words"\>ur way of practice\</span\> is looking closely at things and making them clear.
+is looking closely at things and making them clear.
 We’re persistent and constant, yet not rushed or hurried.
 Neither are we too slow.
 It’s a matter of gradually feeling our way and bringing it together.
 However, all of this bringing together is working towards something, there is a point to our practice.

 For most of us, when we first start to practise, it’s nothing other than desire.
 We start to practise because of wanting.
 At this stage our